Accessibility Statement – as at AUGUST 2019

 Visitor & Member Services:

 - Designated First Aiders are on duty at all times when the Sanctuary is open.
 First Aid kits are located throughout the Sanctuary.
-The Sanctuary has a defibrillator available on site.
+An Automated External Defibrillator (AED) is available on the premises and is located at Visitor & Member Services (Map ref.
+E16).

 - Visitor and Member Services staff are the first point of call for any questions or queries in regards to accessibility and/or special requirements that guests may have.